José Rizal: In Brussels and Spain (1890–1892)

 The content of Rizal's writings changed considerably in his two most famous novels, Noli Me Tángere, published in Berlin in 1887, and El Filibusterismo, published in Ghent in 1891.
 For the latter, he used funds borrowed from his friends.
 These writings angered both the Spanish colonial elite and many educated Filipinos due to their symbolism.
 They are critical of Spanish friars and the power of the Church.
 Rizal's friend Ferdinand Blumentritt, a professor and historian born in Austria-Hungary, wrote that the novel's characters were drawn from life and that every episode could be repeated on any day in the Philippines.
+By 1891, his second surname had become so well known that, as he writes to another friend, "All my family now carry the name Rizal instead of Mercado because the name Rizal means persecution!
+Good!
+I too want to join them and be worthy of this family name..."

-Blumentritt was the grandson of the Imperial Treasurer at Vienna in the former Austro-Hungarian Empire and a staunch defender of the Catholic faith.
+Blumentritt was a staunch defender of the Catholic faith.
 This did not dissuade him from writing the preface of El filibusterismo, after he had translated Noli Me Tángere into German.
 As Blumentritt had warned, these books resulted in Rizal's being prosecuted as the inciter of revolution.
 He was eventually tried by the military, convicted, and executed.
 His books were thought to contribute to the Philippine Revolution of 1896, but other forces had also been building for it.

 As leader of the reform movement of Filipino students in Spain, Rizal contributed essays, allegories, poems, and editorials to the Spanish newspaper La Solidaridad in Barcelona (in this case Rizal used pen names, "Dimasalang", "Laong Laan" and "May Pagasa").
 The core of his writings centers on liberal and progressive ideas of individual rights and freedom; specifically, rights for the Filipino people.
 He shared the same sentiments with members of the movement: Rizal wrote that the people of the Philippines were battling "a double-faced Goliath"—corrupt friars and bad government.
 His commentaries reiterate the following agenda: